Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Urinary Bladder

 In traditional Chinese medicine the Urinary Bladder is the partner organ of the Kidney.
 Both the Urinary Bladder and the Kidney are element Water.
 As such they have close relationship with the water metabolism of the body.
-Therefore both, especially the Urinary Bladder, are particularly sensitive to damp external climate conditions.
+Therefore both (especially the Urinary Bladder) are particularly sensitive to external damp climate conditions.
 Living in damp environments leads to the internal accumulation of “damp-heat” or “damp-cold” in the Urinary Bladder, which both manifest in difficult urination.

 Fear is the emotion of the Kidney.
-Thus its partner organ, the Urinary Bladder, is susceptible to excessive sudden or chronic fear.
+Thus its partner organ - the Urinary Bladder - is susceptible to excessive sudden or chronic fear.
 Therefore, especially in children, chronic fear, insecurity or anxiety weakens the Qi of the Urinary Bladder and leads to night bed-wetting (nocturnal enuresis).

 YS